 15 credits of which at least 12 credits are in GEN&WS courses, to include: 1

-Course List Code Title Credits Complete one from: 3 Gender, Women, and Society in Global Perspective 2 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies Gender and Work in Rural America Feminist Approach to Research and Writing Special Topics in Gender, Women and Society Gender, Race and Class: Women in U.S. History Study Abroad Special Topic: Gender, Women in Society Topics in Gender/Class/Race/Ethnicity (Social Sciences) Black Feminisms Topics in LGBTQ Sexuality Women and Gender in the U.S. to 1870 Women and Gender in the U.S. Since 1870 Women and Gender in Modern Europe Gender, Sexuality, and the Media Women in Cross-Societal Perspective Women and the Law Women's International Human Rights Crime, Gender and Justice Women and Grassroots Politics Across the Globe Global Feminisms Contemporary Feminist Theories Anthropology by Women Queer of Color Critique Special Topics in Feminist Theory Women and Politics Feminism and Sociological Theory Psychology of Women and Gender Gender, Sexuality, and Reproduction: Public Health Perspectives Queering Sexuality Education Childbirth in the United States Special Topics in Gender and Health Gender and Education Gender, Science and Technology Total Credits 3
+Course List Code Title Credits Complete one from: 3 Gender, Women, and Society in Global Perspective 2 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies Gender and Work in Rural America Feminist Approach to Research and Writing Special Topics in Gender, Women and Society Gender, Race and Class: Women in U.S. History Study Abroad Special Topic: Gender, Women in Society Topics in Gender/Class/Race/Ethnicity (Social Sciences) Black Feminisms Topics in LGBTQ Sexuality Bi/Pan/Asexuality: Community & Representation Women and Gender in the U.S. to 1870 Women and Gender in the U.S. Since 1870 Women and Gender in Modern Europe Gender, Sexuality, and the Media Women in Cross-Societal Perspective Women and the Law The Female Body in the World: Gender and Contemporary Body Politics in Cross Cultural Perspective Women's International Human Rights Crime, Gender and Justice Global Feminisms Gender and Politics in Comparative Perspective Politics of Gender and Women's Rights in the Middle East Contemporary Feminist Theories Anthropology by Women Queer of Color Critique Special Topics in Feminist Theory Women and Politics Feminism and Sociological Theory Feminist Geography: Theoretical Approaches Psychology of Women and Gender Framing Fatness: Gender, Size, Constructing Health Gender, Sexuality, and Reproduction: Public Health Perspectives Queering Sexuality Education Childbirth in the United States Special Topics in LGBTQ+ Health Special Topics in Gender and Health Gender and Education Gender, Science and Technology Total Credits 3

 Natural and Biological science